 Soil macronutrient

-Soil Ca+2 decreased with elevation (P < 0.05, Fig. 11A and Tab.
+Soil Ca2+ decreased with elevation (P < 0.05, Fig. 11A and Tab.
 8).
-P, Mg and Zn were not significantly different across sites (Tab.
+P, Mg2+ and Zn were not significantly different across sites (Tab.
 8).
 However, fire accounted for a 48% reduction in K at fire-experienced sites (P < 0.01, Fig. 11C and Tab.
 8).
 While there was no significant interaction between elevation and fire history according to foliar Al+ availability, we found that interaction was significant in soil Al+ (P < 0.01, Fig. 11E and Tab.
 8) suggesting soluble Al+ is quite likely a contributor to growth limitations (Cumming and Weinstein 1990) at higher elevations at Mt.
 Desert Island.

 Soil Water Retention, CEC and pH